Skip to main content

 Lord of Tears takes its time to establish its characters and their complex dynamics.
 James (Euan Douglas) is a man haunted by events in his childhood, racing towards a doomful inevitability evoked through a chilling atmosphere, moody location and a script that reveals its horrors slowly, assuredly and provocatively.
 Much like the protagonists in the work of H.P.
 Lovecraft and M.R.
 James, he is a scholarly loner who buries himself in research and academia.
 Before long, a strong emotional core becomes evident in his relationship with Eve (Lexy Hulme), a similarly lonely and haunted American woman who has strange ties with his ancestral home.
 Both struggle to reconcile themselves with their pasts and their tentative interactions provide a little warmth in an otherwise desolate landscape.

 Enhancing the shivery atmosphere is the impeccable sound design which heightens every creaking floorboard and draughty hallway, and the beautiful cinematography which perfectly captures the lonely, bleak beauty of the Scottish Highlands.
-The score features dark and foreboding soundscapes full of abstract threat, rubbing shoulders with mournful violin solos and moody piano pieces, underpinning the tragedy encircling the protagonists, like vultures around carrion.
+The score features dark and foreboding soundscapes full of abstract threat, rubbing shoulders with mournful violin solos and moody piano pieces, underpinning the tragedy encircling the protagonists, like vultures circling carrion.

-Lord of Tears is a truly haunting work and one that marks Brewster and co as filmmakers to keep an eye out for.
+Lord of Tears is a truly haunting work and one that marks Brewster and Daly as filmmakers to keep an eye out for.
 With its striking imagery, spooky Gaelic-gothic atmosphere, intriguing folklore and creepy-as-hell antagonist, it's a rich and full-blooded ghost story perfect for the dark winter nights ahead.

 Also worth mentioning is the packaging and presentation of the film; it comes in a collector’s edition CD-sized digipak brimming with bonus features, including a soundtrack CD and a booklet which provides more background on the vivid mythology of the Owl Man.
 This is all carefully wrapped in black crepe paper and sealed with an owl's feather.
 If that wasn’t enough, there is also a downloadable 440 page PDF booklet which covers all aspects of the production.
 The care and attention to detail that has gone into creating this package speaks of the dedication of the filmmakers to making Lord of Tears a truly unique film experience.